asdakamessoy/coinmena/README.md

 }
 ```

+# SECRET_KEY
+SECRET_KEY is fetched from env as well

 # CLIENT API KEY
 Added a simple client key security
 CLIENT_API_KEY should be defined as env variable

 # Alphavantage
 Alphavantage API key should be defined as "ALPHA_API_KEY" env key

+# Background Scheduler

+apscheduler - Background Scheduler is used to trigger after every hour, better solution would be using celery task but could not due to time constraint.